732jhy/Lattice-Pricing-models/README.md

 # Lattice-Pricing-Models
-Tree pricing methods for European and American call and put options
+Binomial and trinomial asset pricing models for European and American call and put options